ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 If the ANDA meets FDA requirements, the generic drug is approved for marketing.
 Generic drugs are also subject to the same post-market safety monitoring as brand name drugs.

+---

+> The Drug Price Competition and Patent Term Restoration Act (Hatch-Waxman, 1984) allows for both the extension of drug patent terms and quicker introduction of lower-cost generic drugs.

 ## Logistics

 When a new drug is brought to market, its distribution is handled by suppliers and wholesalers.